erich666/chex_latex/README.md

 The "chex_latex" says the line is OK and won't be tested.
 Beware, though: if you make any other errors on this line in the future, they also won't be tested.

-The options are:
+The main options are:

 	-d - turn off dash tests for '-' or '--' flagged as needing to be '---'.
 	-f - turn off formal writing check; allows contractions and other informal usage.
 	-p - turn ON picky style check, which looks for more style problems but is not so reliable.
-	-s - turn off style check; looks for poor usage, punctuation, and consistency.
+	-s - turn off style check; looks for poor usage, punctuation, and consistency problems.
 	-t - turn off title capitalization check; titles are assumed to be properly capitalized otherwise.
 	-u - turn off U.S. style tests for putting commas and periods inside quotes.